Can You Legally Shoot Trespassers in Arizona?

 If you're planning to purchase a firearm, or if you already own one, consider taking a training course, like a concealed carry (CCW) course.
 Not only do these courses help educate students on the law, but they also highlight the repercussions of using deadly force.

-And even though Arizona doesn't currently require you to have a permit to conceal carry, our state laws change all the time.
+And even though Arizona doesn't require you to have a permit to conceal carry, our state laws change constantly.

-Also, there are other states who have reciprocity agreements with Arizona permit holders, so if you're planning to take your firearm out of state, it's good to know where you can legally bring your gun.
+Also, other states have reciprocity agreements with Arizona permit holders, so if you're planning to take your firearm out of state, it's good to know where you can legally bring it.

 For more information on gun laws in Arizona, visit the Arizona Department of Public Safety.